 Our separate, binding ethics code forms the basis for all business activities and decisions.
 It serves as the foundation for moral, ethical and legally compliance behaviour by UBM employees and is designed to prevent errors.
 The values and principles in the code are based on national and international laws and requirements and on agreements like the Universal Declaration of Human Rights, the European Convention on Human Rights, the United Nations Guidelines (above all, the Guidelines for Multinational Enterprises, and the international labour standards set by the International Labour Organisation (in particular, the Fundamental Principles of the IAO).
 The subject areas covered by the ethics code include, among others, bribery and corruption, fair competition, fundamental and human rights, compliance with economic sanctions and export controls, working conditions, occupational safety and health, environmental protection, the prevention of money laundering, capital market compliance and data protection.
 This code has been expressly agreed in writing with all employees in their national language since 2021 and is regularly adapted to reflect developments in the social and regulatory environment as well as ethical values.
-The last update was completed in 2023.
-Further information on the ethics code can be found on our website under the menu item "esg.".
+It was last updated in 2023 to meet our sustainability requirements through the even stronger integration of ecological and social responsibility: there is an increased focus, for example, on human rights, working conditions, occupational safety and health.
+Further information on the ethics code can be found on our website under the menu item "esq.".